pixushi/tempted/README.md

 #### Plot the temporal loadings

-Temporal loadings are stored in variable `Phi.hat` of the `tempted_all()` output.
+Temporal loadings are stored in variable `Phi_hat` of the `tempted_all()` output.
 We provide an R function `plot_time_loading()` to plot these curves.
 Option `r` lets you decide how many components to plot.